FluBBaOfWard/LodjurDS/README.md

 * Controller:
   * B Autofire: Select if you want autofire on button B.
   * A Autofire: Select if you want autofire on button A.
-  * Swap A-B: Swap which NDS button is mapped to which NGP button.
+  * Swap A-B: Swap which NDS button is mapped to which Lynx button.
 * Display:
   * Gamma: Lets you change the gamma ("brightness").
-  * B&W Palette: Here you can select the palette for B & W games.
 * Machine:
   * Language: Select between Japanese and English.
   * Machine: Select the emulated machine.
   * Change Batteries: Change to new main batteries (AA/LR6).
   * Change Sub Battery: Change to a new sub battery (CR2032).
   * Cpu Speed Hacks: Allow speed hacks.
-  * Z80 Clock: You can underclock to get better speed on the DS.
-  * Select BnW Bios: Load a real NGP Bios, recommended.
-  * Select Color Bios: Load a real NGPC Bios, recommended.
+  * Select Bios: Load a Lynx Bios, recommended.
 * Settings:
   * Speed: Switch between speed modes.
     * Normal: Game runs at it's normal speed.